-With no action, tamarisk shrubs would not be removed, resulting in continued aggradation of sediment in the three washes and over the road.
-Without the transport of sediment and water down the three washes, the geologic features of the washes are compromised, and the geologic process of sediment being moved downstream (erosion) does not occur.
+Under Alternative 1, incidental removal of or disturbances to native vegetation would not occur.
+Native vegetation would continue to be out-competed by non-native species across much of the project area.
+Tamarisk shrubs would not be removed, resulting in continued aggradation of sediment in the three washes and over the road.
+Without the transport of sediment and water down the three washes, the geomorphologic features of the washes are compromised.
 The insufficient sediment movement in-turn supports denser vegetation growth within the washes, particularly non-native tamarisk, which further traps sediment in the washes and compounds the current undesirable condition.
 The natural quality of wilderness character would be degraded because the area would continue to be dominated by tamarisk and other non-native species, which would continue to out-compete native species.
 The wildlife habitat characteristics of the area would continue to be degraded due to the high cover of non-native vegetation and the high mortality of tamarisk shrubs across the project area.
 The fuel loads from dead and dying tamarisk would continue to pose a wildfire threat to the native plant communities in the area that are not fire-adapted.

 Cumulative Impacts.
 Past actions including removing low water crossings, paving the road, installing culverts, and performing minor wash excavations have contributed to the overall degradation of hydrologic processes, which in turn has supported an increase in non-native vegetation, primarily tamarisk.
-These past actions when combined with impacts resulting from Alternative 1 [No Action] would likely lead to worsening degradations of hydrologic and geologic processes and an increase in non-native vegetation.
-Therefore, considering the impacts to non-native vegetation from Alternative 1 in the context of other past, present, and reasonably foreseeable future actions, the overall cumulative effect is adverse and long-term.
+These past actions, when combined with impacts resulting from Alternative 1 [No Action] would likely lead to worsening degradations of hydrologic and geomorphologic processes and an increase in non-native vegetation.
+Therefore, considering the impacts to vegetation from Alternative 1 in the context of other past, present, and reasonably foreseeable future actions, the overall cumulative effect is adverse and long-term.